CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: SYSTEM MODEL

 \subsection{Design Objectives}

-The design objectives of the \sysname are as follows: \begin{itemize} \item \textbf{Detecting Wide-range of Advanced Attacks.~} The foremost objective of \sysname is to leverage established patterns and correlations of various ECU/signal states during normal driving and design a single IDS that can detect a variety of CAN message injection and manipulation attacks considered in the literature to date, particularly those advanced stealthy attacks that existing ID- or payload-based IDSs have shown ineffective in detecting. \item \textbf{Near real-time detection with near-zero false positives.} The IDS should respond to intrusions accurately with near-zero false-positive rate, and quickly, (at the same order of magnitude with the CAN message intervals) in order to help the vehicle avoid catastrophes. \end{itemize}
+The design objectives of the \sysname are as follows: \begin{itemize} \item \textbf{Detecting advanced attacks.~} The foremost objective of \sysname is to leverage established patterns and correlations of various ECU/signal states during normal driving and design a single IDS that can detect a variety of CAN message injection and manipulation attacks considered in the literature to date, particularly those advanced stealthy attacks that existing ID- or payload-based IDSs have shown ineffective in detecting.

-\section{\sysname Detailed Design}
+\item \textbf{Near real-time detection with \revagain{low false positives}.} The IDS should respond to intrusions accurately, with \revagain{low false-positive rates}, and quickly, at the same order of magnitude as the CAN message intervals, to help the vehicle avoid catastrophes. \end{itemize}

-The \sysname IDS model relies on 2D CNN-based AE models to learn the spatio-temporal patterns of normal and attack-ridden CAN traces from the multi-dimensional time-series signals.
-Next we elaborate on \sysname's four constituting tasks in details.
+\section{\sysname DETAILED DESIGN}